 - Gift tax can be as low as zero because the remainder interest for beneficiaries is deemed to have no value based upon calculations of the value of the contribution to the trust plus annuity payments made over a term of years.

 - Because you will be the grantor for tax purposes, you will pay taxes owed by the trust.
 The income stream will provide cash flow to pay taxes.

 - If you outlive the trust term, all GRAT assets are officially out of your estate and, therefore, not subject to the federal transfer taxes.
 If you don’t, the assets are brought back into your estate.

 - At the end of the trust term, all assets are transferred to your beneficiaries without incurring transfer tax.

-We absolutely love revocable living trusts (RLT) and recommend most of our clients include an RLT in their estate plans.
-One of our favorite RLT benefits is the ability to pass assets to loved ones in asset protection trusts; these are trusts that can’t be seized in the event of a lawsuit, divorce, bankruptcy, medical crisis, business failure, and the like.
-But while you can use an RLT to provide asset protection for loved ones, you can’t use it to create asset protection for yourself.
-That’s why we use domestic asset protection trusts (DAPT).
+We absolutely love revocable living trusts and recommend most of our clients include a revocable living trusts as the foundation of their estate plans.
+One of our favorite revocable living trusts benefits is the ability to pass assets to loved ones in asset protection trusts; these are trusts that can’t be seized in the event of a lawsuit, divorce, bankruptcy, medical crisis, business failure, etc. But while you can use an revocable living trusts to provide asset protection for loved ones upon your death, you can’t use it to create asset protection for yourself during your lifetime.
+That’s why we use Domestic Asset Protection Trusts (DAPT) as an advanced estate planning tool for many of our clients.

-Here are the benefits of a domestic asset protection trust:
+Here are the benefits of a Domestic Asset Protection Trust (DAPT):

-- The DAPT – domestic asset protection trust – provides asset protections for your own assets.
-It’s a trust you set up to benefit yourself, yet keep your creditors out.
+- The DAPT provides asset protections for your own assets.
+It’s a trust you set up to benefit yourself yet keep your creditors out.

 - You benefit from asset protection laws within the United States and don’t need to move assets offshore.